Hornbill-Docs/esp-user-guide/esp-user-guide/my-activities/overview.md

 ## Activities
 Activities can be viewed in a traditional list, board, or calendar view.

-* **List View**.
+* **List view**.
 View your activities in a traditional view, see progress, choose displayed columns and sort the order of activities by the different columns.

-* **Board View**.
+* **Board view**.
 View your activities on boards.
 Create and configure multiple board views, setting custom lists and criteria that dynamically show activities matching the list criteria.

-* **Calendar View**.
+* **Calendar view**.
 View your activities in a calendar view, with options to view daily, weekly, or monthly.

-## Activities Filters
+## Activities filters

 * **Views**.
 Create custom views to manage which activities will be displayed on the List, Board, or Calendar views.

-* **Status Filter**.
+* **Status filter**.
 Select from the available statuses.

-## Activity Side Bar
+## My Activities sidebar
-Get quick access to all of your activities using the right-hand Activity side bar.
-Click the **My Activities** icon, which is a circled checkmark.
+Get quick access to all of your activities by clicking **My Activities** (the circled checkmark) in the [side panel](/esp-user-guide/navigation#side-panel).